steinhardt21/empatica_dashboard/README.md

 # Empatica Dashboard

 ## Overview of the problem
-Create a web dashboard that can be used internally to show a real time overview of the mobile apps download.
+Create a web dashboard that can be used internally in Empatica to show a real time overview of the mobile apps download.

 Each download is an object that has these properties:
 * longitude